 You may have noticed that bleached hair becomes tangled more easily.

 So products containing avocado are a fabulous choice for bleached hair.

 Vitamin E (Tocopherol)

 - Vitamin E is a natural conditioning ingredient; an anti-oxidant that supports healthy hair.
 Adding nourishment to dehydrated locks it smoothes and shines hair.

-You can find all of the above ingredients in my Restore and Shine Hair Masque.
+You can find all of the above ingredients in my deep conditioning hair mask, Restore and Shine Hair Masque.

 I spent several years developing this deep conditioner in my salon and having used it on hundreds of heads I can say it’s the best deep conditioner for bleached hair that I’ve ever used.